Nagasaki45/MPC-reading-notes/week3/notes.md

 I can't see how the method support the claim.
 The fact that spectral consistency (or imaginary spectral consistency) made the task of distinguishing pitch easier doesn't support this claim.

+## Kendall & Carterette 1993 _Didn't read_

-## Verbal Attributes of Simultaneous Wind Instrument Timbres (Kendall & Carterette, 1993)
+**Verbal Attributes of Simultaneous Wind Instrument Timbres**

 ### 1. von Bismarck Adjectives

 ### 2. Adjectives Induced from Piston's "Orchestration"

+## McAdams et al. 1995

-## Perceptual scaling of synthesized musical timbres: Common dimensions, specificities, and latent subject classes (McAdams et al., 1995)
+**Perceptual scaling of synthesized musical timbres: Common dimensions, specificities, and latent subject classes**

 Suggesting 3 dimensional space for timbre perception with axes for "attack time", "spectral centroid", and "spectral flux".